Qwaekactyl/Qwaekactyl/README.md

 # Credits
-This theme is taken from [creativetim](https://github.com/creativetimofficial).
+The Frontend Was Not Possible Without [CreativeTim](https://github.com/creativetimofficial).

-This project Is managed & made by [Qwaekactyl Inc](https://discord.gg/rDm8VHdyER).
+This Project Is Created And Managed By [Qwaekactyl Inc](https://discord.gg/rDm8VHdyER).
 (For Support Join This Server)

-This project was not possible without [Dashactyl](https://github.com/Votion-Development/Dashactyl)
+This Project was not possible without [Dashactyl](https://github.com/Votion-Development/Dashactyl)

-Thanks to Developers of this project Asish,Kartik,Kns for developing this projects Team-IC